 Where is MIG Welding Used?

-Various industries use MIG welding, from vehicle manufacturing to construction and general fabrication.
-It’s easy to master and provides the highest production rates of all manual arc welding methods.
+It’s easy to master and provides one of the highest production rates of all manual arc welding methods.
 Therefore, professionals and hobbyists use MIG welding often.

 The most common MIG welding applications include: